-Each year the school hires the Weston Auditroium to showcase the success of our dance students in a professional venue.
+Each year the school hires the Weston Auditorium to showcase the success of our dance students in a professional venue.
 Alongside this, dance students also have dance evenings held at school giving students the opportunity to perform in front of an audience; these are often assessment performances for the BTEC dance groups.
-There is also a House Dance competition which takes place during the start of the academic year for.
+There is also a House Dance competition which takes place during the start of the academic year.

 Extra-Curricular Activities and Visits

 Throughout the year students are given the opportunity to see a range of different professional dance performances in London.
-The most recent event students have attended is ‘Move it’ which included many professional performances, classes and dance stalls.
+The most recent trip was to Sadlers Wells to see Rambert Dance perform works by Hofesh Shechter and Wayne McGregor.

 Each year group has the opportunity to take part in dance clubs led by Key Stage 4 and 5 students.
 These pieces are performed at dance shows throughout the year.